Wood Green: Locale

 The shopping area and residential areas of Wood Green all offer quite different identities.
 The area to the west of the High Road, near Alexandra Palace, was developed as a mainly middle-class residential area, whereas the area to the east, towards Tottenham, mainly comprises smaller dwellings that were either built for railway workers in the 19th century or as social housing in the 20th.
-The high street and the shopping mall host a variety of shops.
+The High Road and the shopping mall host a variety of shops.
 There are regeneration plans approved for the old Marks and Spencer, and BHS buildings.
-There are a number of new restaurants which have opened along the High Street in recent years.
-Behind the high street, Wood Green's streets include a high proportion of attractive high-quality Victorian houses.
+There are a number of new restaurants which have opened along the High Road in recent years.
+Behind the High Road, Wood Green's streets include a high proportion of attractive high-quality Victorian houses.
 To the north and west of the tube station, a large number of green spaces weave through the streets and a number of larger open green areas remain.

 Haringey Civic Centre on Wood Green High Road is the official seat of the London Borough of Haringey and contains the council chambers.
 It was opened in 1958 and is a listed building.